swhitley/Workday_SAML_SSO/README.md

 It is very important to import the certificate into the local machine certificate store (not the current user's).
 This is further addressed in the /keys readme file.

+Windows Authentication is used by default and should be enabled on the web site where this application is installed.

 Operations
 ----------

 Once running, a user who visits the web site will be redirected to Workday and will automatically log in.
 Each user can visit the /setup page of the website and configure the login as needed.
 Some users may want to login using a password rather than go straight into Workday.
-The password option is used to prevent a casual user from auto-logging in to Workday, but the /setup page does not have additional security by default.
-You may want to setup basic auth on the /setup page.